bmorris3/gadfly/docs/gadfly/validation.rst

 peaks in the p-modes is scaling with stellar parameters, too.
 The granulation features also shift in frequency and amplitude.
-The kernel PSD (in color) and observations (in black) begin to diverge at low frequencies because detrending applied to the Kepler time series tends to remove power at lower frequencies than ~0.4:math:`\mu`Hz (equivalent to a period of 30 days).
+The kernel PSD (in color) and observations (in black) begin to diverge at low frequencies because detrending applied to the Kepler time series tends to remove power at frequencies <0.4 microHz (equivalent to periods >30 days).